Quincy Promes: Ajax

 On 24 June 2019, it was announced that Promes was moving to Eredivisie side AFC Ajax on a five-year deal, with a basic transfer fee of €15.7 million, which could rise to €17.2 million with add-ons.
 Promes made his debut for Ajax against PSV in the 2019 Johan Cruyff Shield on 27 July 2019, and was replaced in the 59' by Hakim Ziyech in Ajax's 2–0 win.

 He scored 8 goals in his opening 12 league matches of the season which included a hat-trick against Fortuna Sittard and 2 goals in the opening 2 matches of the Champions League group stage.
 On 5 November, Promes inflicted an own goal from Tammy Abraham and scored later giving his side a 2–1 lead away from home against Chelsea.
 Ajax would extend their lead to 4–1, but Ajax were reduced to 9 men and ultimately Chelsea made a comeback to make it 4–4.

 Return to Spartak Moscow

 On 24 February 2021, it was announced that Promes had transferred back to his previous club, Spartak Moscow of the Russian Premier League, for a reported fee of €8.5 million, signing a contract for 3.5 years with the Russian side.

 On 29 May 2022, Promes scored the winning goal in the 2–1 victory over FC Dynamo Moscow in the 2022 Russian Cup Final.

-In the summer stage of the 2022-23 season, Promes was the league's top goalscorer, scoring 7 goals in 7 matches.
-By the end of the Autumn stage, he remained the top goalscorer, although holding this title along with Vladimir Sychevoy with 14 goals scored each.
+In the summer stage of the 2022–23 season, Promes was the league's top goalscorer, scoring 7 goals in 7 matches.
+By the end of the autumn stage, he remained the top goalscorer, although holding this title along with Vladimir Sychevoy with 14 goals scored each.
 On 11 March 2023, Promes scored his 100th competitive goal for Spartak, shortly after playing his 200th match.
+On 24 April 2023, Promes scored his 85th Russian Premier League goal, tying Vágner Love and Sardar Azmoun as the best foreign RPL scorers of all time.
+On 7 May 2023, Promes scored his 86th, overtaking Vágner Love and Azmoun.
+On 21 May 2023, Promes scored twice in a 2–1 comeback main Moscow derby victory over CSKA Moscow, becoming Spartak's best scorer in RPL history with 88 goals, overtaking Yegor Titov.
+He finished the league season with 20 goals, three behind the top scorer Malcom.

+On 1 July 2024, Spartak announced that Promes's contract with the club expired and can not be renewed due to his legal circumstances, though the club hopes they can sign him again if the legal issues are resolved.

+Dubai United

+On 4 September 2024, Promes joined UAE First Division League club Dubai United.